13 Day 4×4 Classic Uganda Odyssey

 DAY 13: TRANSFER BACK TO ENTEBBE FOR ONWARD FLIGHT (Takes 3-4hrs by road)

-After early breakfast at the lodge, enjoy a game drive en route to the exit of the national park for your journey back to Entebbe airport.
+After early breakfast at the lodge, enjoy a game drive en route to back to Entebbe airport.
 You will also have stopped at the Kayabwe imaginary Equator line for coffee/tea and photo moments.
 This marvel which is found in only 12 countries is identified by the white circular concrete blocks that stand on either side of the road along the Kampala-Masaka highway.
 The Uganda Equator -reads the black signage at their top.
 A yellow line runs across the road, joining the two concrete circles, a representation of the imaginary line in Kalagala-Kikutuzi village near Kayabwe Town, Nkozi Sub-county in Mpigi District.
 Later proceed with your drive to Entebbe arriving in time for lunch at Protea Hotel/2friends Beach Hotel.

 Please note that check-in for international flights should be done 2 hours prior to departure of the flight.
 In the departure hall (after check-in) you will also find a small restaurant, a sitting area, and several duty-free shops for your convenience.